exercism/java/concepts/inheritance/about.md

 ## Inheritance

-Java supports inheritance as it's core functionality and then to achieve a lot of OOPs principles like abstraction using inheritance.
+Java supports inheritance as its core functionality and then to achieve a lot of OOPs principles like abstraction using inheritance.

 A class can extend another class using `extends` keyword and can inherit from an interface using `implements` keywords.

 ## Access Modifiers

-The access modifiers define rules for the member variables of a class about their access from another classes(or anywhere in the code).
+The access modifiers define rules for the member variables and methods of a class about their access from other classes (or anywhere in the code).

-There are mainly three access modifiers:
+There are four  access modifiers:

 - private
 - public
 - protected
-- Default (No keyword required)
+- default (No keyword required)

 You can read more about them [here][access-modifiers]